Calandrinia creethae Tratman ex Morrison

 How to Grow and Care

-> They should be grown at a temperature of 55 to 59°F (13 to 15°C), and take from one to two weeks to germinate.
-The seedlings of Calandrinia should be planted out with a spacing of about 8 inches (20 cm) following the last possible frost of spring into an area that receives plenty of sun, and into a gritty or sandy soil… – See more at: How to Grow and Care for Calandrinia.
+They should be grown at temperatures of 55 to 60 °F (13 to 16 °C) and take from 1 to 2 weeks to germinate.
+The seedlings of Calandrinia should be planted out with a spacing of about 8 inches (20 cm) following the last possible spring frost into an area that receives plenty of sunlight and into gritty or sandy soil.

 See more at How to Grow and Care for Calandrinia.

 - Back to genus Calandrinia